brunoluiz/brunoluiz.github.io/content/blog/2023/may/low-downtime-postgres-upgrade-i-want-to-believe-2/index.md

 It is 2023 and upgrading Postgres is still a pain.
 For those using AWS, there is hope, as they [started to offer blue/green deployments for MySQL][1].
 Alas, this is not available for Postgres yet.

 In the first part, I exposed the most reasonable options, what was used for the upgrade and how it went.
-In this post, you will find a lengthy step-by-step on how to achieve a Postgres zero-downtime upgrade_._
+In this post, you will find a lengthy step-by-step on how to achieve a Postgres zero-downtime upgrade.

 ## Observations & Limitations

 1. The following step-by-step is for a Postgres instance with only one database.
 It might work for multiple databases, but **logical replications only work against one database at a time**.
-2.  **Sequence data is not replicated.** This means extra steps are required to adjust any column using sequences (included in this guide).
+2.  **Sequence/series data is not replicated.** This means extra steps are required to adjust any column using sequences (included in this guide).
 3.  **The schema and DDL commands (the ones which alter the schema) are not replicated.** This means a schema freeze is needed during the database replication.
+4.  **Logical replication [will require rows to have a "replica identity"][13].** This should be a primary key and if all your tables have one it will not be a problem.
+If you find a table missing one, you will need to set the identity manually or create a primary key.
+[Read the documentation to understand the trade-offs][13].
+5.  **Upgrades can't happen if the database already has replication slots:** The team will need to drop existing replication slots by doing `SELECT pg_drop_replication_slot(slot_name)`.

 ## Pre-setup